unisi-tech/unisi/README.md

 Edit(name,value = '', changed_handler = None) #for string value
 Edit(name, value: number, changed_handler = None) #changed handler gets a number in the value parameter
 ```
-If set edit = false the element will be readonly.
+If set edit = False the element will be readonly.
 ```
-Edit('Some field', '', edit = false)
+Edit('Some field', '', edit = False)
 #text, it is equal
 Text('Some field')
 ```